 Want to safeguard yourself from cell phone porting fraud in advance?
 Visit Social Catfish to search your phone number and accounts online, then follow steps 1 & 2, regarding secure passwords!

-Also, immediately follow up on any security alerts you get from your cell phone provider.
+Also, immediately follow up on any security alerts you get from your cell phone provider about the port out scam.
 While fraudulent cell phone porting can happen to anyone, our guide minimizes your risk and keeps your money where it should be – in your account.